adunis/globe-seekers-vault/Globeseekers II - Vecna, God of Knowledge/items/Alchemical Consumables.md

 effect: Uncleave the Soul - While in possession of The Gold Stone you can undertake a forbidden knowledge research project (see Research Projects in the Downtime Projects chapter of Heroes) to learn the recipe for the Elixir of True Resurrection.

-name:
 effect: Unveil the Inward Eye - While wielding The Gold Stone as an implement abilities with the psionic keyword have an edge.
 Additionally, you automatically obtain a tier 3 result to recall knowledge with any of your lore skills.

-name: The Weight
-effect: The Gold Stone is too great substance for anyone to own happily.
+effect: The Weight - The Gold Stone is too great substance for anyone to own happily.
 By virtue of possessing it you will go down in legends as one of the greatest alchemist to ever live...
 If you allow the worlds to know you possess it.
 You gain an immutable desire to keep The Gold Stone secret from anyone but your closest of allies.
 After a year of possessing The Gold Stone you grow suspicious of anyone who knows of it’s existence.

 ```